RareSkills/learn-solidity/content/11-nested-mappings.md

 ```

 Note that the order matters here.
 In this construction, one lender can have several borrowers.
-If we had set borrower to be the first key, it would imply a borrower might have mutiple debtors.
+If we had set borrower to be the first key, it would imply a borrower might have multiple debtors.

 The same restrictions that apply to regular mappings apply to nested mappings.
 You cannot iterate over the keys, declare them inside a function, or return them from a function.